Thursday, 16 February 2023

 And so, finally, to the recipe.
 Now, my method deviates from the more traditional approach of cooking the rice separately first, before assembling the kedgeree.
 I prefer to cook the rice as part of the dish, in the manner of a pilaf, adding the rice grains to the frying onions, before pouring over a measured amount of the water in which the smoked haddock was cooked (effectively stock).
 As for the spicing of the dish; to reiterate, this is kedgeree, not khichdi, so I feel the use of a proprietary curry powder is entirely appropriate, albeit with a touch more ground cumin added, plus a little turmeric to enhance the colour.

-For that finishing touch, I would thoroughly recommend you anoint the dish with some hard fried crispy onions, or a dollop of the Whitstable Pickle Company's mango chutney (or possibly both!).
+For that finishing touch, I would thoroughly recommend you anoint the dish with some hard fried crispy onions, or a dollop of Tracklements Indian Mango Chutney (or possibly both!).

 The Recipe